It's no secret that instant coffee is a popular drink.

 What is instant coffee?

-Before I go over the differences, let’s begin with the most important question, what is instant coffee?
+Before I go over the differences, let's start with the most important question: What is instant coffee?

 There is instant coffee containing sugar and milk, but there are also instant coffees without milk and artificial sweeteners.

-The most common types of instant coffee consist of Arabica beans from countries such as Brazil, Colombia, or Indonesia.
+The most common types of instant coffee are made from Arabica beans from countries such as Brazil, Colombia, or Indonesia.

-Instant coffee usually has a shelf life of up to three years due to the high heat processing during production, meaning it doesn’t have to be stored in a fridge.
+Instant coffee typically has a shelf life of up to three years due to the high-heat processing during production, meaning it doesn't require refrigeration.

-Tip: Did you know you can make amazing whipped coffee with instant coffee called dalgona coffee?
+Tip: Did you know you can make amazing whipped coffee with instant coffee, known as dalgona coffee?
 You can check out the recipe here.

 Plus, check out the chocolate dalgona version here!